SLC ENVIRONMENTAL POLICY 2022

 - cancel junk mail and unwanted publications.

-- use electronic communication where possible to reduce printing and faxing and refrain from printing unless absolutely necessary.
+- use electronic communication where possible to reduce printing and refrain from printing unless absolutely necessary.

 - collect all paper that has been printed on one side and re-use it for printing in draft or for scrap message pads.